sumowll/BD4H-Bootcamp/web/environment.md

 # Setup Virtual Environment

-We provide two simple approaches for environment setup, the 1st one is prefered.
+We provide two simple approaches for environment setup, the 1st one is preferred.

 1. [Centos in Vagrant]({{ site.baseurl }}/env-vagrant-vm) (Suggested)
 2. [Docker in CoreOS VM]({{ site.baseurl }}/env-docker)